drbenschmidt/dirtleague-discgolf/README.md

 Events can consist of multiple rounds.
 Scorecards from UDisc can be uploaded and will be mapped to a player based on a players aliases.
 For example, a user named Kyle could also go as Deal Kid, DK, Back 9 Kyle, etc.

+This requires `node 14` and `docker` running to use the test database command.

 To install, run
 ```
 yarn